sezna/nps/README.md

 So, while you could use a script called `script` and run `npm run script build`, I just think it reads more clearly to just use the `start` script and run `npm start build`.
 It's also nice that it's fewer things to type.
 You could also use the `test` script and then type even less: `npm t build`, but thats just... odd.

+Note, often servers are configured to run `npm start` by default to start the server.
+To allow for this case, you can provide a `default` script at the root of your scripts which will be run when `p-s` is run without any arguments.
+Effectively this will allow you to have a script run when `npm start` is executed.

 ## Inspiration